directvt/vtm/doc/apps.md

 #### A test to play around with blending against different color schemes

+Tinting the global foreground color with a translucent color (with an alpha channel) allows colored text to be displayed independently of the color scheme.

 - Just create `settings.xml` and run `vtm -r term`.
 <details><summary>settings.xml</summary>